suraphelb/Delivery-App/README.md

 3. **Open in Xcode: Double-click DeliveryApp.xcodeproj to open it in Xcode.**
 4. **Build and Run: Choose your device or simulator and click “Run.”**

+## How to Run the App
+Got suggestions or want to help out?
+Feel free to submit issues or pull requests.
+I’d love to hear from you!

+## Contact
+Got questions?
+Drop me a line at [suraphelbirhane@gmail.com].